Heat-Resistant Roofing Materials

 - Metal Roofs are known for reflecting heat away from your roof.
 This economically efficient material lasts up to three times longer than traditional asphalt roofing.
 Metal roofing is also able to withstand fires.
 Talk about a lasting asset.

 - Clay Roofs are warm-colored and made from the heat for the heat.
 Clay pottery is baked at 1800 degrees to 2400 degrees Fahrenheit in a kiln to dry.
 Once it is dry and set, the sun’s mere 100-plus degrees Fahrenheit is no match for the clay tiles.
-Not only is this environmentally sound material durable, but it adds a beautiful accent to homes in the desert or the tropics.
+Not only is this environmentally sound material durable, but it also adds a beautiful accent to homes in the desert or the tropics.

 - Green Roofs fit its name.
 Green roofs, also known as living roofs, are grassy green roofs.
 A waterproof barrier lies between the roof and the building.
 The soil and grass continue to live and grow as the roof absorbs sunlight.
-Not only is the living roof environmentally friendly, but it adds oxygen back into the environment.
+Not only is the living roof environmentally friendly, but it also adds oxygen back into the environment.
 Grass roofs give homeowners and nature an irreplaceable asset.

-Homeowners curious about finding heat-resistant materials at an affordable price should give our team here at StaDry a call.
 Before investing money into your roof, ensure that the roofing materials complement the home and that you follow your local zoning laws.
 If you are concerned about choosing the best roofing materials, call an experienced roofing contractor.
 We offer a variety of roofing options.
-For roofing advice, call us at 8663618886.
+For roofing advice, please contact or call us at 866-361-8886.

 Sources-The History of Slate Roofing | CopperWorks (copperworkscorp.com)